mongodb/docs/source/includes/mms-config-props.rst

        Version </reference/command/setFeatureCompatibilityVersion/#dbcmd.setFeatureCompatibilityVersion>` of the deployment.

    * - ``processes.hidden``
-     - The flag that indicates whether or not the replica set member is :manual:`hidden </core/replica-set-hidden-member/>`.
+     - Flag that indicates whether or not the replica set member is :manual:`hidden </core/replica-set-hidden-member/>`.
        Value can be: